polterguy/micro/help-files/Micro/02 - The grid system.md

 ### Responsive rendering

 Micro is designed with the _"mobile first approach"_, which implies that it will render responsively.
 If you resize the width of your browser below 800px, then all `col` classes, regardless of their initial width, will _"pop"_, and fill 100% of the available width.
-To see this effect, try to resize your browser, and watch how the file explorer to the left on the page, all of a sudden at some threshold will require 100% width.
+To see this effect, try to resize your browser, and watch how these examples _"pops"_ when the width becomes less than 800px.

 This makes the process of supporting mobile devices, and devices width smaller viewports, almost automatically.
 However, you should test your apps, also on mobile devices, to make sure they render nicely.